nautobot/nautobot-app-golden-config/docs/quick-start.md

    3. Populate the GraphQL data.
    4. Make sure to follow the format specified in the **GraphQL** section in [Source of Truth Agg Details](./navigating-sot-agg.md)
    5. Click Create.
-   6. Navigate to `Plugins -> Settings` under the Golden Configuration Section.
+   6. Navigate to `Golden Config -> Settings` under the Golden Configuration Section.
    7. Select a SoTAgg Saved Query.
 (The dropdown will show the GraphQL query that was just created.)

 6. Execute the Intended.

-   1. Navigate to `Plugins -> Home`.
+   1. Navigate to `Golden Config -> Home`.
    2. Click on the `Execute` button and select `Intended`.
    3. Select what to run the intended generation on.
    4. Run the Job.